Medium modification of pion production in low energy Au+Au collisions: Medium Modifications

-An EOS relates observables to the nuclear density.
-They are always fixed at a binding energy per nucleon of $E/A=-16 \MeV$ at the saturation density $\rho_0 = 0.16 \fm^{-3}$.
-In other regards they can and do differ significantly.
-This can be explained by the theoretical backgrounds of the researchers responsible for them.
-For example, to study heavy-ion collisions A.~Lang \etal \cite{Lang:1992jz} devised parameter sets suitable for this task, while G.A.~Lalazissis \etal \cite{Lalazissis:1996rd} needed a different set to work on nuclear structure models and B.~Liu \etal \cite{Liu:2001iz} investigated the influence of isovector scalar fields with another EOS.
-Hence the EOSs by Lang are typically more applicable for a dynamic description of heavy-ion collisions, while Lalazissis deals better with nuclear ground states.
-The EOS of Liu \etal is also used by Godbey \etal \cite{Godbey:2021tbt}.
+The nuclear EOSes needed for our purposes relate various thermodynamic observables to the density of symmetric nuclear matter.
+They are all fixed to yield a binding energy per nucleon of $E/A=-16 \MeV$ at the saturation density $\rho_0 = 0.16 \fm^{-3}$.
+In other aspects they can and do differ quite substantially, however.
+The historical reasons for this are that they have originally been devised for different purposes.
+To study heavy-ion collisions with transport simulations, for example, A.~Lang \etal\ \cite{Lang:1992jz} devised parameter sets specifically suitable for this task, while G.A.~Lalazissis \etal\ \cite{Lalazissis:1996rd} needed a different set to mainly work on nuclear structure models, and B.~Liu \etal\ \cite{Liu:2001iz} have put the emphasis on investigating the influence of isovector scalar fields with yet another EOS.
+Hence the EOSes by Lang are typically expected to be more applicable for a dynamic description of heavy-ion collisions, while the Lalazissis EOS is considered to better describe nuclear ground states.
+The EOS of Liu \etal\ is also used by Godbey \etal\ in Ref.\ \cite{Godbey:2021tbt}.

-Astronomic observations on neutron star mergers give some constraints on the EOS, an extensive review which summarizes those was done by Li \etal \cite{Li:2021thg}.
-For our purposes the most relevant work is a study by Xie \etal \cite{Xie:2020tdo}, where restraints for possible potentials bounded by those astronomical constraints is provided.
-This is shown in \cref{fig:eoscomp}, where the binding energy per nucleon and the effective mass of the nucleons are given as a function for the normalized density for various EOSs.

-Constraints apply to the binding energy, where a band shows the possible behaviour of the EOS as allowed by astronomical observations.
-Right in the middle lies the EOS by Liu, which we will consider from now on.
-NL2 by Lang, commonly used in transport codes, has a similar binding energy and lies on the very edge of the band, but the ratio $m^*/m$ is dropping off a lot weaker than Liu EOS.
-In case there is a considerable disagreement between results obtained with Liu and NL2 by Lang, we will showcase it.

-The coefficients from \cref{eq:Lagr} required to reproduce the EOSs by Liu and Lang, are given in \cref{Table:coupl_mass}.